mattclister/ticklr/README.md

 The latest deployment is available to view here: https://ticklr.onrender.com/
 Feel free to sign up or else use: ( demo@email.com : abc123!! ).
+If creating your own account you need to verify your reminder email in settings.

 I can be contacted at *matt.c.lister (at) gmail.com*